daretechie/github-actions-ec2-pipeline/README.md

 *   `DEV_EC2_HOST`: The hostname or IP address of the development EC2 instance.
 *   `DEV_EC2_USER`: The username for the development EC2 instance.
 *   `DEV_EC2_KEY`: The private SSH key for the development EC2 instance.
+*   `REPO_ACCESS_TOKEN`: A Personal Access Token (PAT) with `repo` scope.
+This is required for the `bump-version` job to create tags that trigger other workflows.
+To create a PAT, go to your GitHub settings -> Developer settings -> Personal access tokens -> Tokens (classic) -> Generate new token.
+Give it a descriptive name and select the `repo` scope.
+Copy the token and add it as a secret in your repository settings.